PreciselyData/Private-Spatial-APIs/docs/guides/feature-only-deployment.md

 ```
 > NOTE: the .harvested file is a flag indicating the folder has been harvested and will not harvest again if it exists.

-Restart the pod to trigger auto-harvest
+Restart the pod to enable auto-harvest
 ```
 kubectl rollout restart deployment -n <your-namespace>
 ```

-Try the url below in a browser to verify the tables harvested,
+Try the url below in a browser to trigger and verify the tables harvested,
 ```
 http://<ingress host>:<port>/rest/Spatial/FeatureService/tables.json
 ```

 > NOTE: you can repeat this step at any time when you want to add new datasets.
 The harvested named tables will be created under ``/opt/data/resources``.
 If you delete any datasets, the harvested named tables under ``/opt/data/resources`` will not change automatically.
 You need to delete the named tables manually, or delete everything under ``/opt/data/resources``, as well as the lock file, and restart the service to re-harvest.

+## Enable authentication
+If you have an IDP available, you can enable token based authentication by [IDP integration](./IDP-integration.md).